 Because a bridal luncheon isn’t always included in the pre-wedding festivities, the etiquette isn’t quite as clear.
-There are a few common options for hostess: The mother of the bride, the maid of honor (on behalf of the bridesmaids), or the bride herself.
+There are a few common options for the hostess: the mother of the bride, the maid of honor (on behalf of the bridesmaids), or the bride herself.

 The bridal luncheon guest list is usually limited to women participating in the ceremony.
 The list should definitely include all of the bridesmaids, the flower girl (and her mother, especially if she is quite young), the mother of the bride, the mother of the groom, and the soon-to-be newlyweds' sisters.
 If you’d like to have a larger celebration, you might consider inviting other close female friends, grandmothers, or aunts.
 The guest list follows many of the same guidelines as a bridal shower, though it’s often more intimate.

 This is totally up to you.
 Your luncheon could be, well, a luncheon, or it could be a brunch or tea.
 Here are a few of our favorite ideas:

 For afternoon tea: